Network Standards (Policy 8010)

 OIT is solely responsible for the entire Boise State University Data Backbone.
-Specifically, OIT is responsible to:
+Specifically, OIT is responsible for:

 a.
-Administer all data lines (fiber and copper) installed at Boise State University, including those not on the main campus.
+Administering all data lines (fiber and copper) installed at Boise State University, including those not on the main campus.

 b.
-Install or contract to install data lines (fiber and copper).
+Installing or contracting to install data lines (fiber and copper).

 c.
-Provide, fund, and support the University’s basic communications/Data Backbone.
-Manage the use of all data lines and project future needs.
+Providing, funding, and supporting the University’s basic communications/Data Backbone.
+Managing the use of all data lines and project future needs.

 d.
-Install and/or manage switches, and wireless access points on the Data Backbone.
+Installing and/or managing switches, and wireless access points on the Data Backbone.

 e.
-Operate routers on the Data Backbone, and install or configure any device to route on the Backbone.
+Operating routers on the Data Backbone, and installing or configuring any device to route on the Backbone.

 f.
-Maintain all Data Backbone networking equipment purchased with University funds and installed in the Backbone.
-OIT may grant exceptions to a) assist campus units who have purchased equipment outside of OIT funding, or b) grant on-going maintenance access to faculty or staff with specialized equipment.
+Maintaining all Data Backbone networking equipment purchased with University funds and installed in the Backbone.
+OIT may grant exceptions to a) assist campus units that have purchased equipment outside of OIT funding, or b) grant on-going maintenance access to faculty or staff with specialized equipment.

 g.
-Maintain all WAN data connections to the University.
+Maintaining all WAN data connections to the University.

 h.
-Extend the Data Backbone.
+Extending the Data Backbone.
 All requests to extend the Data Backbone (e.g., IP tunneling, WAN connections, WAN upgrades, etc.) must be forwarded to the University Network Engineer.

 a.
 OIT exclusively manages University Telecommunications Rooms.